Elizabeth-Irene Baitie

-Elizabeth-Irene Baitie (born 1970) is a Ghanaian writer of fiction for young adults.
+Elizabeth-Irene Baitie (born 1970) is a Ghanaian clinical biochemist and writer of fiction for young adults.
+She is also a founder and director at Patholab Medical Laboratory.

 Biography

 After attending Achimota School, Baitie studied biochemistry and chemistry at the University of Ghana, Legon, then received a postgraduate degree in clinical biochemistry from the University of Surrey and now runs a medical laboratory in Adabraka.
-She wanted to write stories since she was seven years old and fits her writing around her day job and family life in Accra with three children and a husband.
+She wanted to write stories since she was seven years old and fits her writing around her day job and family life in Accra with three children and a husband, Rami.
 She writes after work, during weekends and also during commuting time.

 Awards

 She has twice won First Prize in the Burt Award for African Literature given by the Canadian Organisation for Development through Education with support from the International Board on Books for Young People (IBBY): in 2009 for her novel The Twelfth Heart and in 2012 for The Dorm Challenge.
 The Twelfth Heart went on to sell 35,000 copies in the couple of years following the prize.
 In 2006 Baitie won the Macmillan Prize for Africa (Junior Readers) for her story "A Saint in Brown Sandals", and four years earlier her novel Lea's Christmas was shortlisted for the 2002 Macmillan Writers' Prize for Africa (Senior Readers).
 It has been suggested that there are more women writers in Ghana than a couple of decades ago, and that prizes for their work contribute to their success and encourage publishers to sign them up.